catseye/SITU-SOL/doc/cartridge/README.md

 *   Address of the code to run for cold boot when the cartridge is plugged in — which will be our startup code at $8009.
-*   Address of the code to run for cold boot when the cartridge is plugged in.
+*   Address of the code to run for warm boot when the cartridge is plugged in.
 I'll just use $FEBC, which I picked up somewhere along my travels as a "magic address" to assign to the warm-boot vector to disable RUN/STOP-RESTORE.
 In fact, if you look at the code at that